RVMI/rvmi_workspace_setup/readme.md

 Run the tests:
 > catkin run_tests

-After running catkin build some bash commands will be available. (check them out typing rvmi and tab).
+After running catkin build some bash commands will be available (check them out typing rvmi and tab).
+For example, you can run *rvmi update* to git pull all packages.